m1foley/mahjongwind/README.md

 Play mahjong with your friends online!

 ## TODO
+- Hide gamelog when waiting for players & picking winds
 - xl screen size with bigger discards
 - Visually indicate when another player drew from deck.
 Floating peektile?
 - Button to sort hand on deal